nebrius/azure-led-booth/README.md

 # Azure LED Booth

-An LED art piece for conference booths that attendees can control from Azure
+An LED art piece for conference booths that attendees can control from Azure.
+This project is, in part, based on @nebrius [Raver Lights](https://github.com/nebrius/raver-lights) project.

 # License